NERC-CEH/datalab/code/development-env/datalabs-internal-setup.md

 We need to resolve the `datalabs.internal` domain to the external IP of the ingress `LoadBalancer`.
 For this, we will use `dnsmasq` (which can be installed using `brew install dnsmasq` on Mac).

+**NOTE: A simple alternative to using dnsmasq is managing ingress endpoints with entrys in `/etc/hosts` which works reasonably well as most notebooks are no longer subdomains.**

 There are two ways of configuring `dnsmasq`.
 For both approaches, we are aiming to configure the `datalabs.internal` endpoint to resolve to `10.110.232.162` which, in this example, is the external IP of the ingress `ingress-nginx-controller` `LoadBalancer` as given in the following output of `kubectl -n devtest get services`.